Alexander Fleming: Medical use and mass production

 By mid-1942, the Oxford team produced the pure penicillin compound as yellow powder.
-In August 1942, Harry Lambert (an associate of Fleming's brother Robert) was admitted to St Mary's Hospital due to life-threatening infection of the nervous system (streptococcal meningitis).
+In August 1942, Harry Lambert (an associate of Fleming's brother Robert) was admitted to St Mary's Hospital due to a life-threatening infection of the nervous system (streptococcal meningitis).
 Fleming treated him with sulphonamides, but Lambert's condition deteriorated.
 He tested the antibiotic susceptibility and found that his penicillin could kill the bacteria.
 He requested Florey for the isolated sample.
 Florey sent the incompletely purified sample, which Fleming immediately administered into Lambert's spinal canal.
 Lambert showed signs of improvement the very next day, and completely recovered within a week.
 Fleming published the clinical case in The Lancet in 1943.

 Upon this medical breakthrough, Allison informed the British Ministry of Health of the importance of penicillin and the need for mass production.
 The War Cabinet was convinced of the usefulness upon which Sir Cecil Weir, Director General of Equipment, called for a meeting on the mode of action on 28 September 1942.
 The Penicillin Committee was created on 5 April 1943.
 The committee consisted of Weir as chairman, Fleming, Florey, Sir Percival Hartley, Allison and representatives from pharmaceutical companies as members.
 The main goals were to produce penicillin rapidly in large quantities with collaboration of American companies, and to supply the drug exclusively for Allied armed forces.
 By D-Day in 1944, enough penicillin had been produced to treat all the wounded of the Allied troops.